shreeyasharma1804/notes/kafka/overallArchitecture.md

 Changes to the cluster metadata are applied through the ZAB protocol (Zookeeper atomic broadcast)

-- The leader receives a write request, creates a zid(transaction id) and writes the request to its transaction store.
+- The leader receives a write request, for example, new topic formation, and creates a zid(transaction id) and writes the request to its transaction store.
 - The leader sends a PROPOSAL broadcast to all the followers.
 - Each follower writes the transaction to it's transaction store and sends an ACK back to the leader.
 - If a majority of ACK are received, the leader sends the COMMIT broadcast and all the nodes apply the changes to the znode
-- Response is sent to the client
+- Since the zid is already in the write ahead log, a success response is sent to the client
-- This tolerates network partitions.
-- Multiple IDs are added while connecting to any cluster due to this reason.
-If a network partition occurs, the leader of the smaller quorum cannot accept writes and the client should retry with the other nodes

 ### Leader election